 Lavender 40/42 Essential Oil - Lavender 40/42 is a bold yet fresh smelling Lavender very similar to our Lavender Provence Essential oil.
 Made from a mixture of lavender essential oils to create a dependable scent year after year, this Lavender does not experience the same crop variations due to blending different Lavender constituents in a lab after harvesting and distilling.
 Similar to a red table wine, Lavender 40/42 blends different kinds of Lavender for an economical and consistent blend.
-Our Lavender 40/42 is a very reliable and refreshing ingredient for any toiletry product - create soothing soaps, relaxing bath salts, or calming lotions.
+Our Lavender 40/42 is a very reliable and refreshing ingredient for any toiletry product - create lovely soaps, bath salts, or lotions.

 Distillation Method: Steam Distilled Country of Origin: France Botanical name: Lavandula Angustifolia Part: Flowers

 NOTE: This medium-flashpoint oil (150ºF) cannot ship via USPS, regardless of the shipping method you choose at checkout.

 Photo Attribution © Can Stock Photo